kyleecodes/Binary-eFlag-Status/README.md

 # eFlagStatus.asm

-This was an assignment for college where I had to build an Assembly program that displayed the status of eflags when given certain operations.
-Keeping this description minimal for my professors sake.
+An Assembly program that displays the status of eflags when given certain operations.

+"Eflags" are the fundamental registers in Intel x86 microprocessors that contain the current state of the processor.

+Each "flag" represents a state:
+- Sign Flag (SF):
+- Zero Flag (ZF):
+- Adjust Flag (AF):
+- Parity Flag (PF):
+- Carry Flag (CF):
+While the Reserved (RES) remains the same for every operation.

 This program was written in 1259 lines of Assembly code using the MASM (Microsoft's Macro Assembler) in Visual Studio Code.
-The Irvine library must be installed in the same directory in order for this to run properly.
+The [Irvine library]( http://asmirvine.com/gettingStartedVS2019/index.htm) must be installed in the same directory in order for this to run properly on x86 processors.

 ![Demo photo](/demo.png)